attilabOfficial/keosu/README.md

 There is a lot of documentation on the web that explains how to do it.

+You can donwload Wamp, Mamp or Xamp to do it easilly.
 Check that date.timezone is set in your php.ini file.
 For example: